 There was also a general tidy up of paragraphs and tables.

-The most interesting element of the revised recommendation is that CLASS-D DSC radios MUST have an integrated GPS or GNSS receiver, and so must CLASS-H handheld DSC radios.
+The most interesting element of the revised recommendation is that CLASS-D DSC radios SHOULD have an integrated GPS or GNSS receiver, and CLASS-H handheld DSC radios MUST have an integrated GPS or GNSS receiver.

 The newer ITU-R M.493-14 document can be obtained at no cost from the ITU website at